squallg/men-base/readme.md

 $ npm start
 ```

 Great, you're done.
-Go to "localhost:3000", a start page using a MEN stack with MVC architecture is waiting for you.
+Go to "localhost:3000", a start page using a M-E-N stack with MVC architecture is waiting for you.

 ## Sample files